DanielMitchell45/DanielMitchell45/README.md

 <h4 align="center">Hi 👋, I'm Daniel</h4>
 </p>
-<h4 align="center">I am passionate about DATA Analytics, specifically analysing raw DATA including Big DATA with Machine Learning if possible (ML)</h4>
+<h4 align="center">I am passionate about DATA Analytics, specifically analysing raw DATA including Big DATA with Machine Learning (ML)</h4>
 <h4 align="center"> I really then like creating beautiful and meaningful visuals with that DATA that has been analysed</h4>
 <h4 align="center">🔭 I’m currently working on **My Portfolio ** that I hope to have fairly completed in the near future.</h4>